 The reality?
 We shouldn’t undercut our experiences, let alone someone else’s, because how our experiences affect us, what we feel–it’s real.
 It is our reality.
 It’s easy to compare and devalue, I know when I was going through my experience I used it as a coping mechanism.
 A way to hide from the pain.

+Then I was introduced to Brene Brown and my mind was blown.
 Brene Brown is brilliant, anyone who reads her books will vouch for that.
-She studies shame and vulnerability, she’s spoken for Ted Talks, she’s legend.
+She studies shame and vulnerability, she’s spoken for Ted Talks, she’s a legend.
 I’m a firm believer that everyone should read her work, starting with The Gifts of Imperfection.

 My therapist suggested Brene Brown when I asked for further resources in recovering from emotional neglect.
 As I uncovered more about myself, I found I was in a deep pit of shame, whether it was related to deep-rooted ideologies I was raised within, or my lack of self-worth and never thinking I was enough.